Masai and person with the savannah in the background

 • Bush breakfast or hot air balloon safari?

-Masai Mara National Park is located on the border between Kenya and Tanzania, at an altitude of approximately 2,000 meters.
-On the endless savannahs, wildlife unfolds in a way that is almost indescribable.
-Most people dive right into this adventure from a jeep.
-This is called a game drive.
-From our vehicles, you almost always experience elephants, lions, hippos, giraffes, and cheetahs up close.
-If you wish, we also give you the opportunity to walk alongside Maasai guides right in the middle of this diverse wildlife.
-An exciting, wonderful, and truly unique experience!
+The Masai Mara National Park is located on the border between Kenya and Tanzania, at an altitude of approximately 2000 meters.
+The endless savannahs are home to wildlife that defies description.
+Most people plunge straight into this adventure from a jeep.
+Gamedrive, they call it.
+From our vehicles, you'll almost always experience elephants, lions, hippos, giraffes and cheetahs up close.
+If you want, we'll also give you the opportunity to walk alongside Masai in the midst of this diversity of animals.
+An exciting, wonderful and completely unique experience!

-When travelling this far, we recommend being on a trip for more than a week; both from a sustainability perspective and to experience more of what the country has to offer.
-We highly recommend a week-long beach holiday after the safari.
-We usually recommend either Diani Beach along the Kenyan coast or Zanzibar.
-We also offer special children's rates for the safari.
+When traveling this far, we recommend staying for more than a week; both from a sustainability perspective, but also to experience more of what the country has to offer.
+We recommend a week's beach vacation after the safari.
+We usually recommend either Diani Beach along the Kenya coast, or Zanzibar.
+We have special prices for children on safari.

 2 - 12